 You can publish Power BI reports to the whole Internet by embedding interactive visualizations in blog posts, websites, social media, and other online communications on any device.
 Anyone on the Internet can view your reports, and you have no control over who can see what you've published.
 They don't need a Power BI license.
-Publishing to the web is available only for reports in your My Workspace that you can edit.
-If someone shares a report with you, you can't publish it to the web.
+Publishing to the web is available only for reports that you can edit.
+You can't publish reports to the web if they're shared with you or if they're in an app.
 More about publishing to the web.

 You can print or save as PDF (or other static file format) an entire dashboard, dashboard tile, report page, or visualization from the Power BI service.
 Reports can only be printed one page at a time -- you can't print the entire report at once.
 More about printing or saving as a static file.